Wonghopper/business-card-orc/README.md

 OCR coding challenge.
 The challenge was to create a command line tool that parsed the text of a business card.

-The text is parsed through the use of three regular expressions to retrieve the following information:
+The text is parsed with regular expressions to retrieve the following
+information:

 ### Name